-It is possible that you are already aware of the Python numpy and pandas packages.
-In this course, we do NOT cover either of these packages.
-Instead, we are exploring how to create program solutions without them.
-So, please do NOT include numpy or pandas in your solutions to these exercises.
+Please DO NOT use either numpy or pandas in your Final Project solution.
 When grading this assignment, we will be making point deductions for solutions that use either of these packages.

 Overview

 The Final Project is a special coding assignment.
 It is longer than the typical weekly coding assignments and the exercises are more interrelated.
 Nevertheless, you should recognize this assignment as being similar to a weekly coding assignment.